Charles R. Lawrence: Distance running career

 Seven months after graduating from the University of Minnesota, in December 2018, Lawrence finished 20th at the U.S. Championships.
 In January 2019, he signed a professional deal with Hansons-Brooks Running Club, and he trained for a year for the 2020 Olympic marathon trials.
 While training, he worked as a ticket sales and development coordinator at Oakland University in Southeast Michigan.
 He finished the 2020 marathon trials 61st, and he believes he had overtrained for the race.
 He left Hansons-Brooks Running Club and moved to Boulder, Colorado to train with a coach named Tom Schwartz.
 At the time, his only sponsor was a supplement company called Live Momentous.

 Charlie Lawrence finished 61st in the United States Olympic Marathon Trials in February 2020.
-Lawrence became upset interested in setting the 50-mile race record in the fall of 2021.
+Lawrence became interested in setting the 50-mile race record in the fall of 2021.
 Earlier in 2021, he paced Des Linden in a 50K, where she broke the world record by more than seven minutes.
 He suffered a stress fracture in 2022, and he paused his training until February 2023.

 On October 14, 2023, he set a personal best marathon time of 2:16:10 at the McKirdy Micro Marathon in New York, achieving a spot at the 2024 Olympic marathon trials.

 The Tunnel Hill 50 was his first 50-mile race; previously, his longest race had been in the low 30s in terms of mileage.
 He planned to run in the 5:40 to 5:45 range for as long as he could hold on.
 During the race, he ran the first 24 miles at a faster pace than anticipated, below a 5:40 per mile pace.
 He slowed down before the 40-mile mark, with a mile pace between 5:50 and 6:00 per mile.
 Then, after passing through a 200-meter tunnel, the final ten miles had a slight decline.
 He paused for about ten seconds near mile 47 to stretch his legs, and he ran miles 48 and 49 at approximately a 6:30 pace.
 He finished the race with a final time of 4:48:21, average pace of 5:46 per mile.

 His 50-mile ultramarathon record was ratified on January 16, 2024.
 He beat the previous record of 4:50:08, which was set by Jim Walmsley at the HOKA One Project Carbon X event in California, by almost two minutes.

+On December 20, 2025, he broke the American record in 100 km, with a time of 6:07:10 at the Desert Solstice Track Invitational in Boulder, Colorado.